Victorian Railways Z type carriage: Carriage sets

 Operation of fixed carriage sets was not introduced until 1981, with the New Deal reforms of passenger rail operations and the introduction of the N type carriages.
-Most of the Z cars was placed into sets made up of an ACZ carriage, BRS snack car carriage, and between one and three other BS and BZ carriages.
+The original plan had been to form sets using a timber-bodied CE van, with an AZ car, BRS snack car carriage, and between one and three other BS and BZ carriages (typically one each BZ and BS), plus a parcels van trailing when necessary.
+A change was made shortly thereafter replacing the CE vans in the concept by modifying AZ first class carriages to ACZ configuration, with an internal guard/conductor's compartment, forming four-car Z sets.

 7BZ was the first to be renumbered to the new scheme, becoming BZ270 on 21 November 1983.
 2VBK was similarly renumbered to VBK260 on 20 December 1983, and 3VBK to VBK261 on 5 April 1984.

 In 1984-5 the eight AZ cars had conductor compartments added, and were reclassed as ACZ 251-258, followed by ACZ260 and 262 ex VBK cars 2 and 4 in 1986.
 1990-1991 saw the three remaining VBK cars transferred to broad gauge, as ACZ259 (ex VBK259), ACZ261 (ex VBK261) and AZ263 (ex VBK263); the latter was converted to ACZ within a year.

 Other cars were simply recoded, with VAM1 moving to broad gauge and being reclassed SZ287, while the seven broad gauge and six standard gauge economy carriages were renumbered 264-276 ex 1BZ-7BZ, VFK1-VFK6.

 In the early 1990s the six VFK cars were returned to broad gauge and refitted internally with a better type of seating, being coded BZS to differentiate them from the existing BZ class.
 This was around the time the Riverina XPT was extended to Melbourne.